benrego/Final_Project/README.md

 This program creates a database of books, authors, and best sellers and allows the user to query the database, construct a reading list, and get different visualizations of the books and lists they are looking at.

+The 'reading_list.json' cache and the 'final_proj_db.sqlite' are NOT required to be in the working directory to run the file.
+However, the reading list is helpful to have in the working directory when running the test file, as it will open the visualizations in plotly related to the reading list.
+Otherwise, the graph in plotly will be blank.

 To create a new version of the database, run the 'final_proj_db_prep.py' file.
 To start the interactive prompt, run the 'final_project_view.py' file.

 When running the code, you will see the following prompt.
 Below, you will see explanations for how to navigate through each of the command menus.